Wales & Cornwall

 What about the walks?

 We generally walk at a pace of 2 to 3 miles per hour.
 In most cases, we are not “strolling.”
 We are walking at a relaxed but steady pace.
 Nature walking, and in particular the cliff walks, dictate the trails on this adventure and offer a higher than normal level of difficulty.
 Your experience will be significantly affected by your level of physical fitness.
-Your enjoyment of the walks, and the success of walking as a group activity, is predicated upon walkers having this minimum level of fitness.
+Because these are guided group walks, the success of the walks as well as your enjoyment of the walks is predicated upon walkers having this minimum level of fitness in order to ensure that we are walking at a somewhat similar pace.
 If not walking regularly at home, we strongly recommend that you make a priority of “training” beforehand in order to both enjoy the trip and avoid medical issues due to overexertion.
 If you have questions about your ability to participate, please talk with our office at 1.800.779.0353.

-We have adopted a walk difficulty rating system that contains a numeric indicator for trail incline and an alpha indicator for trail terrain.
-The explanation for this system is presented below:
+We have adopted a walk difficulty system which contains a numeric indicator for trail incline and an alpha indicator for trail terrain.
+The explanation for this is presented as follows:

 1. Very small hills or very little stair climbing.
 Cumulative elevation gain from Starting Point: up to 200 feet.